skip to content

 [00:30:50.13] - Rion Gull It can be optimized.

-[00:30:51.19] - Mikhail Yeah, yeah, I think it will be something like five megabytes or six megabytes.
-So the problem, yeah, the problem is not in the size itself, because when you use webassembly you can just use regular reverse, like from the packages.
-You have to download the whole wasm binary, the whole WASM buffer, and then compile it in runtime and then use it in JavaScript.
+[00:30:51.19] - Mikhail Yeah, yeah.
+I think it will be something like 5 megabytes or 6 megabytes.
+The problem is not the size itself, because when you use WebAssembly you can't just use regular imports from packages.
+You have to download the whole WASM binary, the whole WASM buffer, and then compile it at runtime and use it in JavaScript.
 So you have to pass down the compiled instance instead of just importing your function.
-This is the one thing.
-The second thing is that it has to be downloaded so the page will be loading.
-So you can't use functions until the page will be loaded, but the vasm is still not there and you will always wait until it downloads.
-But with such size, it's pretty much acceptable.
+That's one thing.
+The second thing is that it has to be downloaded, so the page will be loading.
+You can't use functions until the page is loaded, but the WASM is still not there and you'll always wait until it downloads.
+But with that size, it's pretty much acceptable.

 [00:31:50.09] - Rion Gull Yeah, and I was just going to ask you, you did some of this, but I'll probably ask the question anyway.
-Can you describe what's the user experience that you're targeting here for both application developers and the users of those applications that the application developer has built?
-Is it going to be, is your target something like the Developer creates an application that talks with the an extension that all of the users of that application are expected to have installed.
-Or give us an idea of the the high level user experience for both that developer building an app and the users of those apps.
+Can you describe the user experience that you're targeting here for both application developers and the users of those applications that the application developers build?
+Is your target something like the developer creates an application that talks with an extension that all of the users of that application are expected to have installed?
+Or give us an idea of the high-level user experience for both that developer building an app and the users of those apps.

-[00:35:31.05] - Mikhail And once you visit some some depth application on the domain it will be possible to connect your wallet and and yeah, this the similar dialog will will pop out.
-Yeah.
-So the SDK itself works pretty much like this.
-You first first you create from from the developer's perspective, you first install the SDK sorry, like you just import it or if you're using the Dash platform, split attention it's already there in the window.
-So yeah, wherever you visit any page, it gets injected, but later we will change it.
-So on the approved tabs will be injecting the Dish platform SDK code.
-Yeah, you have some data, for example, we want to create some document.
-We have our identity identifier, data contract, which document type we want to post this data in.
-And then you create some things like you.
-You create a private key identity.
-You request to get.
-You request identity contract also, which is needed to create a document.
-And then you ask the Dash Platform to sign it.
+[00:35:31.05] - Mikhail And once you visit some dApp application on the domain, it will be possible to connect your wallet, and a similar dialog will pop out.
+The SDK itself works pretty much like this.
+From the developer's perspective, you first install the SDK, or if you're using the Dash Platform extension it's already there in the window.
+So wherever you visit any page it gets injected, but later we will change it so only approved dApps will have the Dash Platform SDK code injected.
+You have some data.
+For example, we want to create some document.
+We have our identity identifier, data contract, and which document type we want to post this data in.
+Then you request the identity contract also, which is needed to create the document.
+Then you ask Dash Platform to sign it.
 It's currently integrated straight into Dash Platform SDK, but it can be moved out separately.
-So basically, the transaction that you ask dashboard firm to sign it could be.
+So basically the transaction that you ask Dash Platform to sign could be made by any application.

-[00:37:08.26] - Mikhail Could be made by.
-By any application.
-Not, not by.
-Only by Dash Platform SDK.
-It could be for example made by mobile application on any other SDK and we can simply pass it to the same interface.
-So internally, Internally I would like to.
-I would like to tell you how it works internally.
-So there is a.
+[00:37:08.26] - Mikhail Not only by Dash Platform SDK.
+It could be made by a mobile application or any other SDK, and we can simply pass it to the same interface.
+So internally, I would like to tell you how it works internally.
 Oh, wait a second.
-Yeah, it's the different branch which has all the code right now.
-Yeah, so internally, all of your keys, for example, you import your private key, so import your seed space in Dash Platform Extension.
-We just made the feature.
-So it will be kept all encrypted.
-So once you get into the Dash Platform section, it will ask you for the password to.
-It will ask you for the password to set.
-You set the password and then all of the secure information like private key seed phrases will be encrypted with it.
-Dash Platform extension itself running in the separate.
-In the separate context.
-So we have two contexts right now we have the web page and it has the Dash Platform extension.
-Wherever we put any information here, for example, the private keys, it does not share that it is.
+Yeah, it's a different branch which has all the code right now.
+So internally, all of your keys, for example, you import your private key or your seed phrase into Dash Platform Extension.
+We just made the feature so it will all be kept encrypted.
+Once you get into the Dash Platform section, it will ask you for a password to set.
+You set the password, and then all of the secure information like private keys and seed phrases will be encrypted with it.
+Dash Platform Extension itself runs in a separate context.
+So we have two contexts right now.
+We have the web page, and it has the Dash Platform extension.

-[00:38:36.24] - Mikhail It doesn't have access to the regular web page and regular webpage doesn't have access to the platform extension context.
+[00:38:36.24] - Mikhail Any information we put there, for example the private keys, doesn't have access to the regular web page, and the regular web page doesn't have access to the Dash Platform Extension context.
 So I built two sets of APIs.
-The first one which is used inside the extension itself to get information about your identities.
-For example, a list of your identities.
-Like stuff like that, like your transactions transaction actually required, but platforms are explorer right now.
-But, but anyway, it's completely different kind of different set of RPCs and the regular user if, if he's got hacked, all right, and some malicious code is there in his browser, this, this code will not have any access to the Dash Platform internal internal things.
-It has only public interface which allow you for example to connect the application or request the state transition approval internally.
-There are all other RPCs to work with which is needed internally in the dash platform extension like create identities.
-It's like importing the identities, creating wallets, switching wallet and just stuff like that.
-Yeah, so I made it so it's pretty much secure to use it.
-Every like private keys and seed phrases are encrypted.
-Even if you are of course you can.
-You can just look into the application and see the storage for example right here doesn't have much right now but.
+The first one is used inside the extension itself to get information about your identities, for example a list of your identities, stuff like that, like your transactions.
+Transaction data is actually required by Platform Explorer right now.
+But anyway, it's a completely different set of RPCs.
+If the regular user gets hacked and some malicious code is there in the browser, this code will not have any access to the Dash Platform internal things.
+It has only a public interface which allows you, for example, to connect the application or request state transition approval.
+Internally there are all the other RPCs needed in the Dash Platform extension, like create identities, import identities, create wallets, switch wallets, and stuff like that.

 [00:40:47.10] - Rion Gull Do you have a sample app at this point that does connect with the extension?

 [00:40:52.24] - Mikhail No, not yet.
-This functionality will be done.
-Will be done next.
-So it doesn't have right now functionality to connect your app.
-So what connect app does.
-It basically writes the dev application that you authorized access to into the internal database.
-So when people.
-When.
-When we.
-When people visit the dev application and try to use for example.
-Oh, sorry again.
-And for example people want to.
-I'm sorry.
-So want to request a state transition for approval.
-It will only work if user approve that specific tab application inside the extension.
-So on any other page these methods will not work.
-It's another layer of security.
+This functionality will be done next.
+So it doesn't have the functionality to connect your app yet.
+What connect app does is write the dApp application that you authorized access to into the internal database.
+When people visit the dApp application and try to use, for example, request state transition approval, it will only work if the user approved that specific dApp application inside the extension.
+On any other page these methods will not work.
+So it's another layer of security.

-[00:41:58.26] - Rion Gull How far do you think that you are from being able to create a very simple web page that connects with the extension and does one simple thing say creating an identity.
+[00:41:58.26] - Rion Gull How far do you think you are from being able to create a very simple web page that connects with the extension and does one simple thing, say creating an identity?

 [00:42:13.17] - Mikhail Right.
 Yeah, it's already working.
-What we did last time, I was doing last time this flow where you can create a document and ask extension to sign it.
+What we did last time was this flow where you can create a document and ask the extension to sign it.
 We reworked the UI interface.
-So right now it's mostly the same but it has reworked interface and
+So right now it's mostly the same, but it has a reworked interface and

-[00:42:39.25] - Mikhail are very close to finish it.
-So what we did, I did a really huge refactoring of the code and right now we are trying to adapt the front end to the new code changes.
+[00:42:39.25] - Mikhail ...are very close to finishing it.
+So what I did was a really huge refactoring of the code, and right now we are trying to adapt the front end to the new code changes.
 I can't show you the work right now.
 We're still finishing stuff.
-We need to.
-To make it in the final bundle test everything.
-But we expect to have a solution with a.
-With a single identity and you can import the private key instead of seed phrase.
-We will have it on this week.
-So we will release a first testing, testing bundle testing release open testing which people could use to how it's working in the testnet.
+We need to make it in the final bundle, test everything.
+But we expect to have a solution with a single identity, and you can import the private key instead of the seed phrase.
+We will have it this week.
+So we will release a first testing bundle, an open testing release, which people could use to see how it's working on testnet.

 [00:43:33.11] - Matt Okay.